Obama offers praise, pressure on historic Myanmar trip

 Aides said Obama was determined to lock in the democratic changes under way in Myanmar, but would press for further action, including the freeing of all political prisoners.

-Obama announced the resumption of U.S. aid program in Myanmar during his visit.
-An administration official said the USAID program would include assistance of $170 million in total for fiscal 2012 and 2013, but this would be dependent on further reforms.
+Obama announced the resumption of U.S. aid programmes in Myanmar during his visit.
+An administration official said the USAID programme would include assistance of $170 million in total for fiscal 2012 and 2013, but this would be dependent on further reforms.

 In a move clearly timed to show goodwill, the authorities began to release dozens more political detainees on Monday, including Myint Aye, arguably the most prominent dissident left in its gulag.